RomEz10/twitch-bot/README.md

 ### Draw
 Bot picks an object for streamer to draw, first chatter that guesses right wins.
 ### Emote guesses
-Streamer whispers bot with an emote and chat has to guess, bttv/ffz support if possible
+Streamer whispers bot with an emote and chat has to guess, bttv/ffz supported.
+### Factions
+Everyone in chat is being sorted into factions based on emotes chosen by the streamer, chatters get whispers in which faction they are.
+The most spammed emote wins (each message containing the emote(s) is count as 1)
 ### Court-house - an idea
 Streamer picks judges, defendant and two lawyers.
 They both have time to make arguments.
 Jury (chat) then decides if chatter should be banned.
-### Factions - an idea
-Everyone in chat is being sorted into factions based on popular emotes, chatters get whispers in which faction they are.
-The most spammed emote wins (each message containing the emote(s) is count as 1)

 ## Contributing